areeven/worktest_robot_challenge/README.md

 tsc --init
 ```

-Created jest.config.ts and tslint.json with configuration.
+I created jest.config.ts and tslint.json with configuration.

-Created my first test to check startposition for the robot, making sure it is correct at x: 0 and y: 0.
+I created my first test to check the starting position for the robot, making sure it is correct at x: 0 and y: 0.
-I built the test which failed, then I created the class to set the values for the robot and the test passes.
+I built the test which failed, I then created the class to set the values for the robot, and the test passes.

 ![1 passed test](./shared/one_passed_test.png "Passed")

-I had already written some code to make the robot move to the left right up and down, but for TDD purposes I removed that code and ran the tests first.
-Which of course failed.
-I added the code again and this time the test passed.
+I had already written some code to make the robot move to the left, right, up, and down, but for TDD purposes, I removed that code and ran the tests first.
+Which, of course, failed.
+I added the code again, and this time the test passed.

 ![failed test](./shared/test_failing.png "Failed")